vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 Generate a label with Sendcloud
 -------------------------------

-When creating a quotation in Odoo, add shipping and a :guilabel:`Sendcloud shipping product`.
+When creating a quotation in Leansoft, add shipping and a :guilabel:`Sendcloud shipping product`.
 Then, :guilabel:`Validate` the delivery.
 Shipping label documents are automatically generated in the chatter, which include the following: